Newmand History, Family Crest & Coats of Arms

 Early History of the Newmand family

-Another 161 words (12 lines of text) covering the years 1602, 1663, 1636 and 1643 are included under the topic Early Newmand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Newmand research.
+Another 81 words (6 lines of text) covering the years 1602, 1663, 1636, 1643 and 1597 are included under the topic Early Newmand History in all our PDF Extended History products and printed products wherever possible.

 Newmand Spelling Variations